DeathlessKraken/fantasy-recipe-book/client/README.md

 - random recipe button does NOT work when posting recipe
 - transition custom recipe checkbox original recipe link smoothly
 - check for PROFANITY
+- users cant post unless they make an account.

 SOLUTION TO VARIABLE HEIGHT CARDS:
 WHEN TITLE/DESCRIPTION OF CARDS OVERFLOW/WHITESPACE WRAP,